ggcarrots/django-carrots/source/python_quickstart.rst

     print("Bye.")

 We can insert blank lines wherever we want in ``visitingcard.py`` file to increase its readability.
-Here we split the message header from its content and its end.
+Here, we split the message header from the content and the end.

 BMI calculator